 During 2011, we entered into a management agreement with an affiliate of one of our stockholders for management and consulting services.
 Based on the terms of this agreement, management fees were \$1.0 million per calendar year.
 We terminated this agreement in the first quarter of 2021 upon consummation of the Business Combination.
-We recorded management fees of \$0 and \$0.3 million for the three months ended March 31, 2022 and 2021.
-There were no amounts due to or due from this affiliate as of March 31, 2022 and December 31, 2021.
+Management fees for the three and nine months ended September 30, 2022 and three months ended September 30, 2021 were \$0.
+Management fees for the nine months ended September 30, 2021 were immaterial.
+There were no amounts due to or due from this affiliate as of September 30, 2022 or December 31, 2021.